Table of Contents

 Skills cataloging is not unique or new to employees in some industries, such as consulting or public accounting, and those workers are subject to regular project assignment rotations, related suitability/matching assessments, and valuation based on the breadth and/or depth of skills and expertise.
 As a result, a two-step process is recommended for generating and maintaining updated views of each employee’s skills and skill proficiency levels.

-The first step is to solicit employee input via selections of claimed skills from the library or taxonomy, followed by validation by rating their level of proficiency for each.
+The first step is to solicit employee input by selecting claimed skills from the library or taxonomy, followed by validation by rating their proficiency level for each.
 Two typical proficiency rating scales include:

 In the validation phase, confirmation of skill and level of proficiency is most robust when validated by an external source(s).
 This can be achieved through managerial skill ratings during annual performance reviews or development planning activities, through skills or capability tests (stand-alone or embedded in training programs), or by earning professional certifications.

-Skills-based job architecture upgrades involve using existing (HRIS, TMS, LMS) technologies with the possibilities offered by newer and emerging ones that focus on or heavily rely upon skills.
+Skills-based job architecture upgrades involve leveraging existing (HRIS, TMS, LMS) technologies, along with the possibilities offered by newer, emerging ones that focus on or rely heavily on skills.
 Such a move requires integrating systems and processes for use in compensation design and administration, recruiting and talent mobility, learning and development, succession planning and management, and career development strategies and activities.

-One critical value of integration (especially of the combined data in a warehouse or other common repository) comes from generating insights and recognizing talent- and business-related trends in those people-related activities.
+One critical value of integration (especially of the combined data in a warehouse or other common repository) is generating insights and recognizing talent- and business-related trends in people-related activities.
 That supports the use of advanced analytics and AI to support decision-making.

-The emergence of “skills intelligence” platforms and capabilities analyze HR data to allow organizations to quickly and easily assess and manage their workforce's skills.
+The emergence of “skills intelligence” platforms and capabilities that analyze HR data, enabling organizations to quickly and easily assess and manage their workforce's skills.
 Depending on the vendor and platform, capabilities include individual skills assessment and tracking, organizational skills inventories, skills mapping support, job matching algorithms, skills gap analyses, development path recommendations, and skills demand analyses.
 Other related technologies include talent marketplaces and skills assessment platforms.

 Challenges and considerations in skills-based job architecture upgrades

 A key issue in using skills for job architecture upgrades is how to market price the value of individual skills and related proficiency levels.
 It is crucial to understand how to reward and recognize the holder of a series of skills and how to evaluate their financial worth to the organization.
 A quantitative (e.g., statistical) method can be used over time to assess the relative value of a given skill or combination of skills.
-Still, it is recommended that a step-wise approach is used for implementation.
-A focus on evaluating the value of the required skills on the market and how well each individual applies those in a performance period should create a bridge to full skills-based pay.
+Still, it is recommended that a step-wise approach be used for implementation.
+A focus on evaluating the value of the required skills in the market and how well each individual applies them during a performance period should create a bridge to full skills-based pay.

 Tools and methods used in the compensation function and for broader administrative purposes will require updating.
-For example, creating tools for managers who request new job titles, processes for evaluating market matching, conducting pay equity analyses, and modeling or future pay increase requirements and budgets should all be considered.
+For example, creating tools for managers who request new job titles, processes for evaluating market alignment, conducting pay equity analyses, and modeling future pay increases and budgets should all be considered.

 Collecting and using employee data related to their skills and capabilities can be invasive to some, especially given the low levels of leadership trust currently observed in the workplace.
-Open and transparent communications and policies about collecting and using such personalized information should be essential.
-However, 90% of surveyed employees are comfortable having their employers collect and use data about them and their work as long as they receive some benefit(s) in return.
+Open and transparent communications and policies regarding the collection and use of such personalized information should be essential.
+However, 90% of surveyed employees are comfortable with their employers collecting and using data about them and their work, as long as they receive some benefit(s) in return.
 Guidance on career options, recommendations for development and mobility, acknowledgment and rewards for their growth, and skills addition should offer plenty of motivation.

 Relevant Practices & Tools